dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/P4MissionsDemo.md

 #### 2. Adding Two ViewControllers

-   Control drag from the two buttons to the two new UIViewController objects seperately and choose the "Show" action segue.
+   Control drag from the two buttons to the two new UIViewController objects separately and choose the "Show" action segue.
 Here we create two UIViewController classes and named them as "ActiveTrackViewController" and "TapFlyViewController".
 Then set the class of the two new UIViewController objects in storyboard as these two classes.

    Next, drag two Bar Button items(Name them both as "Status") from Object Library and place them on the right side of navigation bar of "ActiveTrackViewController" and "TapFlyViewController" objects in the storyboard.